SoK: A Stratified Approach to Blockchain Decentralization: Cryptocurrency Economics

-Diverse token ownership plays a central role in the usability and security of a blockchain.
-Hence, the system's circulating tokens are the \emph{resource} of interest, while the \emph{relevant parties} are: \begin{inparaenum}[i)] \item addresses; \item key managers; \item (legal) asset owners. \end{inparaenum} This distinction arises due to the existence of custodians, who control assets on behalf of other stakeholders, and users controlling multiple addresses.
+\textbf{\emph{Token Ownership.}} Diverse token ownership plays a central role in the usability and security of a blockchain.
+Hence, the system's circulating tokens are the \emph{resource} of interest, while the \emph{relevant parties} are: \begin{inparaenum}[i)] \item key managers, and \item legal asset owners. \end{inparaenum} This distinction arises due to the existence of custodians, who control assets on behalf of other stakeholders, and users controlling multiple addresses.

 If most tokens are owned by a few parties, many hazards arise.
-First, PoS systems' security, \ie \emph{safety} and \emph{liveness}, relies directly on diverse token ownership, which makes corrupting enough parties to control a majority of tokens more difficult.
+First, PoS systems' security, \ie \emph{safety} and \emph{liveness}, relies directly on diverse token ownership, which makes corrupting enough parties to control a majority of tokens more threatening.
 Second, the token's price may be manipulated, posing a risk on the system's \emph{stability} and, indirectly, security, in both PoS and PoW systems.
 Specifically, participation cost, \eg for mining equipment or electricity, is denominated in fiat currency.
 However, miner income from block rewards comes in tokens.
 Thus, miners need to sell part of the rewards (for fiat) to pay for their operational costs.
 If the market is volatile, profitability is more precarious and miners are possibly less inclined to participate, which can impact the \emph{safety} or \emph{liveness} of the system by reducing the threshold for conducting a 51\% attack.